Limitation of Concurrent Tasks

 When you start a data protection or disaster recovery job, Veeam Backup & Replication analyzes the list of VMs added to the job, and creates a separate task for every disk of every VM to be processed.
-Veeam Backup & Replication then defines what backup infrastructure components must be used for the job, checks what backup infrastructure components are currently available, and assigns necessary components to process the job tasks.
+Veeam Backup & Replication then defines what backup infrastructure components must be used for the job, checks what backup infrastructure components are currently available, and assigns necessary components to process the created job tasks.

-If you use the parallel data processing mode and/or schedule several jobs to run in parallel, backup infrastructure components typically process several tasks at the same time.
+Backup infrastructure components typically process several tasks at the same time.
 You can limit the number of tasks that backup infrastructure components must process concurrently.
 Task limitations helps you balance the workload across the backup infrastructure and avoid performance bottlenecks.

 Veeam Backup & Replication lets you limit the number of concurrent tasks for the following backup infrastructure components: